+Field Description

-Field Description Speed Select a LAN speed.
+Speed Select a LAN speed.

 Auto: System determines the optimum LAN speed through auto-negotiation.

-10 MBit/s: Speed is always 10 Mbps.
-100 MBit/s: Speed is always 100 Mbps.
+• 10 MBit/s: Speed is always 10 Mbps.

+• 100 MBit/s: Speed is always 100 Mbps.

 Duplex Select a duplex mode.

 Auto: The PXE selects the optimum transmission mode through auto-negotiation.

 Full: Data is transmitted in both directions simultaneously.

 Half: Data is transmitted in one direction (to or from the PXE) at a time.

 Current state Show the LAN's current status, including the current speed and duplex mode.

+MTU Set the MTU from 1280 to 1500.